-Rome cat shelter appeals for online donations and distance adoptions amid a difficult year.
+Rome cat shelter appeals for donations and distance adoptions.

-Rome's Torre Argentina Cat Sanctuary, located among the ruins of the Largo Argentina archaeological area, has provided shelter, food and love to cats in the city centre for more than 25 years.
+Rome's Torre Argentina Cat Sanctuary, located among the ruins of the Largo Argentina archaeological area, has provided shelter, food and love to cats in the city centre for three decades.

-The sanctuary receives no state funding and relies solely on donations from the visiting public and whoever supports its distance adoption scheme.
+The volunteer-run shelter receives no state funding and relies solely on donations from the visiting public and whoever supports its distance adoption scheme.

 Where is Rome's cat sanctuary?

-Reached by a steep set of steps from the Via Arenula corner of Largo Argentina, the shelter has low ceilings and vibrates every time the number 8 tram passes overhead.
+Reached by a steep set of steps from the Via Arenula corner of Largo di Torre Argentina, the shelter has low ceilings and vibrates every time the number 8 tram passes overhead.

 Passersby stop to take photos of the cats lounging in the remains of four temples from the Roman Republic era, as well as part of Pompey's Theatre.